 • Bring a large pot of salted water to a rolling boil.
 Add ravioli to hot water, working in batches to not overcrowd the pot.

-• Cook for 3-4 minutes and then gently scoop out the ravioli, strain out any excess water, and transfer to a plate.
+• Cook for 3-4 minutes.
+Then, using a slotted spoon, gently scoop out the ravioli, strain out any excess water, and transfer to a plate.

 • Drizzle brown butter sauce over ravioli.